seoa909/Today-I-Learn-1/JS/Design Pattern/01_Singleton.md

 The singleton pattern is a software design pattern that restricts the instantiation of a class to one "single" instance.

 Reason to use?
- - in JS, still not sure in frontend position.
+ - in React, still not sure.
  - Other global states such as Redux can replace singleton pattern.

 -------------------------------------------------------------------------------------------------------------------------------------------------